sendahug/sendahug/README.md

   - read:messages - Read messages sent to them.
   - post:post - Create a new post.
   - post:message - Create a new message.
+  - post:report - Create a new report.
   - patch:any-user - Update any user's data.
   - patch:any-post - Update any user's post.
   - delete:any-post - Delete any user's post.
   - delete:messages - Delete a message sent them.
+  - read:admin-board - Use the admin dashboard.

 ### Auth0 Configuration